Ushisha/deskwork-manager-app/client/README.md

 - Color transition to switch moods between focus time and break time
 - weather card to check today's weather focus to help plan the day ahead
 - timer circle bar change the colour as progress.
+- Ability to delete all related tasks with a project deletion.

 ### Screenshot